gulshanBakle/Internship/README.md

 # Data analytics Internship

-Major tasks that performed were- data wrangling and exploratory analysis in Python using libraries like NumPy and pandas.
+Major tasks performed were- data wrangling and exploratory analysis in Python using libraries like NumPy and pandas on .csv data.
 Was also responsible for developing multiple web application functionalities using Django framework.